Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 # Road Map

 Some of the achievements are progression based and can't be missed, or done out of order, but many of them can be done at any time.
-The missable achievements are mostly events that open up and close at specific points during progression and battles with your Rival that you can only attempt once.
-They become available when certain conditions are met and you cannot avoid them when they do.
+The missable achievements are mostly events that open up and close when certain conditions are met and battles with your Rival that you can only attempt once.

-This guide will have the missable achievements listed first in the order they appear in the game for convenience.
+This guide will have the missable achievements listed first, in the order they appear in the game, for convenience.
 This will put the missable achievements out of order from the achievement list on RA.
 The rest will be in the RA order otherwise.

 ***